 The City of Mount Dora is empowered by the State to levy a property tax on both real and personal property within its boundaries.
 It is also empowered by State Statute to extend its corporate limits by annexation, which it has done from time to time.
-The City has entered into a Joint Planning Agreement with Lake County that defines the future City limits and the type of land uses that will be utilized in areas annexed in the future.
-Mount Dora has the potential for future growth spreading from the Orlando-Metro (Orange County) area.
-Lake County shares its eastern border with Orange County, and the southern portion of Lake County has experienced explosive growth, particularly along the U.S. 27 corridor adjacent to Clermont.
-This growth is also felt in the northern portion of Lake County around Mount Dora.
-The City has approved housing developments in its joint planning area (JPA) with Lake County that will almost double the effective population of the City when the currently approved projects are finally completed and annexed into the City.
+The City has entered into a Joint Planning Agreement with Lake County that defines the future City limits and the type of land uses that will be utilized in areas annexed in the Mount Dora has the potential for future growth future. spreading from the Orlando-Metro (Orange County) area.
+Lake County shares its eastern border with Orange County, and the southern portion of Lake County has experienced explosive however, the City hopes to attract cleaner, light industry to the growth, particularly along the U.S. 27 corridor adjacent to new Wolf Branch Innovation District.
+Clermont.

+around Mount Dora.
+The City has approved land area in its joint planning area (JPA) with Lake County that will almost double the effective population of the City when the currently approved projects are finally completed and annexed into the City.
 In addition to residential growth in Mount Dora, commercial growth along U.S. 441 is expanding with the commercial out-parcels on shopping center property or adjacent property.
-As expected, this growth will place significant demand on City services but will not generate revenues commensurate with these demands for several years.
+As expected, this growth will bring significant demands on City services but will not generate revenues commensurate with those demands for several years.